The Ultimate Travel Guide to Qaqortoq

 South Greenland is also home to one of the few thermal pools in the country.
 Unlike its close neighbor, Iceland, Greenland is not volcanic.
 It only has a handful of places where you can soak in warm water in the middle of nowhere.
 One of these is the Uunartoq Hot Spring – which can be visited on an easy day-trip from Qaqortoq by either boat or helicopter, or as part of a multi-day tour.
 There’s nothing quite like soaking in a hot pool with a wide vista of icebergs and mountains!

 If you choose to visit Qaqortoq outside of the main tourist season and find yourself there between September and April, you have a great chance to see the incredible Northern Lights.
 Try to head out of town a little for the darkest skies and best views.

 Accommodation – where to stay in Qaqortoq

 Qaqortoq has a number of accommodation options available to visitors.

-The 4-star Hotel Qaqortoq is the premier accommodation and conference centre in town with both single rooms and apartments available.
-It is located just above the harbour and also provides two of Qaqortoq’s four eating establishments.
+The 4-star Hotel Qaqortoq is the premier accommodation and conference center in town with both single rooms and apartments available.
+It is located just above the harbor and also provides two of Qaqortoq’s four eating establishments.